Advanced Search Engine

 - Sentiment.
 Documents classified as either “positive”, “negative” or “neutral”.

 Autocomplete.
-The search for some of the fields, for example known entities, provides an autocomplete function.
+For some of the fields, for example known entities, the advanced search provides an autocomplete function.
 Entering text in a search bar triggers a drop-down menu with matching suggestions retrieved from the entire document repository.
 This feedback is useful to check whether a match exists before running the actual query.